-- Let suppose that there is a partial connection among nodes (scale free, small world, ...) - Initially some nodes are infected - We would like to know - How the connection structure influences the spreading and the parameter R0 - How patching (=vaccination) influences the spreading - Alternative vaccination strategy - Several topologies may be be considered to discover how they influence the spreading
+- The previous models assume full connection (any two nodes can interact.
+We can assume a partial connection among nodes (scale free, small world, ...) - Initially some nodes are infected - We would like to know - How the connection structure influences the spreading and the parameter R0 - How patching (=vaccination) influences the spreading - Alternative vaccination strategy - Alternative topologies may be be considered to discover how they influence the spreading